Muthukumar-Subramaniam/install-k8s-on-linux/README.md

 * Container runtime used : containerd
 * Low-level container runtime : runc ( dependency of containerd )
 * CNI plugin used : calico CNI
+Optional,
-* Add-on k8s storage Driver : csi smb driver
+* k8s CSI drivers : csi-driver-nfs and csi-driver-smb

 If you don't have a machine with ansible already installed, please do install it.
 https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html

-> Create a common user in all the nodes to be used for the cluster.
+* Create a common user in all the nodes to be used for the cluster.
-> Enable passwordless authentication from the ansible host to all the cluster nodes to be.
+* Enable passwordless authentication from the ansible host to all the cluster nodes to be.
-> Also make sure, sudo access with NOPASSWD is enabled for the user in all the nodes.
+* Also make sure, sudo access with NOPASSWD is enabled for the user in all the nodes.
-> Do ansible ping test from ansible host to all the all the cluster nodes to be.
+* Do ansible ping test from ansible host to all the all the cluster nodes to be.

 Download the tarball of latest release containing ansible template and configs to the linux user account's home directory.